juanantonio284/simple_bash/guides/configuring_github_authentication.md

 **Background**

 Using GPG, SSH, or S/MIME, you can sign tags and commits locally.
-These tags or commits are marked as verified on GitHub so other people can be confident that the changes come from a trusted source.
-Displaying verification statuses for all of your commits.
-For most individual users, GPG or SSH will be the best choice for signing commits.

 * S/MIME signatures are usually required in the context of a larger organization.